6 Helpful Boat Storage Ideas & Easy Organization Hacks

 Check out Scout’s website for all storage bin sizes and patterns.

 READ NEXT: These storage bins also made our list of 10 Essentials for Life on a Sailboat.

 5. Taming Outside Locker Storage

 Outside locker storage can be tricky.
-It’s often more exposed to the elements – water, dirt, temperature.
-Crash lockers and other larger lockers can also be tough to get in and out of.
+It’s often more exposed to the elements – water, dirt, and temperature.
+Crash lockers and larger lockers can also be tough to get in and out of.
 Here are a few tricks we use to keep them organized.

-Since they have handles, they are also easily moved around and can be fetched with a boat hook in crash lockers.
+Since they have handles, they are easily moved around and can be fetched with a boat hook in crash lockers.

 In our cockpit storage, they make use of horizontal space while keeping everything organized.
 It’s also easy to remove the buckets when the storage space needs cleaning.

 TIP: Keep a list of what’s stored in each bucket.
 Create different color combinations with the buckets and lids to tell them apart.

 You can pick up 5-gallon buckets with lids at Walmart or Home Depot for a very reasonable price.